Nick Jonas Reveals His Brother Joe's Bachelor Party Will Be 'Very Respectful' but a Lot of 'Fun'

 Joe Jonas is getting closer to being a married man.

 While speaking to E!
-News on the Billboard Music Awards red carpet, the DNCE frontman’s brother Nick Jonas confirmed he’s planning the star’s upcoming bachelor party.
+News Live! from the Red Carpet at the Billboard Music Awards, the DNCE frontman’s brother Nick Jonas confirmed he’s planning the star’s upcoming bachelor party.

 “It’s our bachelor party as much as it’s for him.
 It’s really for all of us,” said Nick, 25.
 “We got no plans yet, [but] it’s gonna be very respectful.
 We’re gonna have some fun.
 We have to!
 He’s gonna get married.
 It’s a big deal.”